lyuheng/T-FSM/README.md

 GRAPHPATH: required, the input graph path

-F: required, the user-give support threshold
+F: required, the user-given support threshold

 MAXNODE: optional, parameter to set the maximum subgraph size (number of vertices)